leanote/leanote/README.md

 revel run github.com/leanote/leanote
 ```

-Welcome join with us and contribute your code to leanote!
+Welcome to join with us and contribute your code to leanote!
 Thanks.